MaterializeInc/materialize/doc/user/content/concepts/views.md

 ## Non-materialized views

-A non-materialized view saves a query under a name to provide a shorthand for referencing the query.
+A non-materialized view, also generally referred to as a "view", saves a query under a name to provide a shorthand for referencing the query.
 The query is **not** executed during non-materialized view creation, and a non-materialized view does **not** persist its results in durable storage.

 **However**, you can [index](/concepts/indexes/) a non-materialized view to **maintain and incrementally update view results** in memory within a cluster.